nationalarchives/ds-find-caselaw-docs/doc/runbooks/traffic-spike-bot-investigation.md

 This public runbook assumes:

-- WAF logging is enabled and accessible to the responder.
+- The traffic spike affects resources protected by AWS WAF (that is, requests are evaluated by a Web ACL).
-- You are running queries against the correct environment-specific WAF log group.
+- Environment and service ownership are known so the correct Web ACL can be identified.
-- Environment-specific values (for example thresholds, rule IDs, and log destination names) are maintained separately in internal operational documentation.
+- Required environment-specific values (for example thresholds and rule IDs) are maintained separately in internal operational documentation.

 ## Important Limitation